How to Make a Raspberry Pi Web Server

 Next, we will need to configure the database phpmyAdmin should use.
 For that you should select Yes when asked:

 After this, you will be asked for an administrative password.
 Type in the password of your MySQL database you installed earlier.
 Next, you will be asked for a custom password for phpMyAdmin.
 I typed in the same password of MySQL, as it will be easier to remember.
-If you wish, you can have another password also.
+If you wish, you can have another password too.

 Now, we need to combine apache with phpMyAdmin.
 For that, you should edit the apache2.conf file.
 For that, type the following in the terminal: